julian-molina/Documentation/docs/pages/suite/suite-my-system-gets-slow.md

 ## Close Unused Hierarchies

-The physics that govern nodes in the Designer help the hierarchical structure of information to self-organize.
+The physics that govern nodes in the design space help the hierarchical structure of information to self-organize.
 This comes at a cost in terms of processing power.

 Make sure the two exiting team hierarchies are closed: